If you were interested in building your own version of a restaurant review site, however, Bubble is the only platform you’ll need.

 Our visual programming tool makes it possible to quickly design and build working software that goes beyond static experiences.
 Makers are using Bubble to build marketplaces, directories, and even social networks.

 This post will cover the step-by-step process of building a no-code restaurant review site using Bubble.
 Whether you’re looking to replicate the entire product, or you’re just interested in utilizing some of the core features of the platform, this guide will share how to build the necessary workflows to get your product up and running.

-Steps to building a Yelp-style app include:
+The steps to building a Yelp-style with no code include:

 To get started, you’ll need to register your free Bubble account.

 We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
 This will help you get a running start when building your no-code restaurant review app.

 When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.